KLCL

-KLCL (1470 AM) is a radio station licensed to Lake Charles, Louisiana, United States.
+KLCL (1470 AM) is an American radio station licensed to Lake Charles, Louisiana, United States.
 The station is currently owned by Townsquare Media.
 The station's studios are located on North Lakeshore Drive, just northwest of downtown Lake Charles, and its transmitter is located in Westlake, Louisiana.
 Programming includes: Hugh Hewitt, Brian Kilmeade, Charlie Kirk, Dave Ramsey, Larry Elder, Buck Sexton and Charlie Jones.

 History

 KLCL signed on the air on May 12, 1935, as KPLC.